-Status: Passed the Senate on a party-line vote and is pending in the Assembly.
+Status: Passed the Senate on a party-line vote, and has passed the Assembly's Judiciary Committee on a party-line vote.
+Currently pending in the Assembly's Appropriations Committee.
 This bill faces significant opposition.

 Additional Sexual Harassment-Related Protections and Training (AB 3081)